Electrostatically Assembled Open Square and Checkerboard Superlattices: Data Availability

 \section{Data Availability}

 The findings of this study are supported by data found within the article and the provided Supplementary Information.
-Further relevant information and source data can be obtained from the below link.
+Further relevant information and source data can be obtained from the link below.
+DOI: doi.org/10.7910/DVN/WXFOYO